Fall 2021 SDGs at UC Davis Update

 UN SDGs Opportunities for Fall 2021

-Below are some UN Sustainable Development Goals (SDGs) opportunities (events, competitions, courses, and funding) for Spring 2021.
+Below are some UN Sustainable Development Goals (SDGs) opportunities (events, competitions, courses, and funding) for Fall 2021.
 Please share widely and always feel free to reach out with questions and ideas about UC Davis SDG engagement.

 First UC Davis Voluntary University Review on the UN Sustainable Development Goals is Available!